PatSternberg/PatSternberg/README.md

 ⚡ Fun fact: I live with a mischievous tuxedo cat called Paco 🐈‍⬛

-🛠️ Here are a couple of projects of mine you can check out 🛠️
+🛠️ Here are a few projects of mine you can check out 🛠️

 |What|Where|How|
 |--|--|--|